 German joined Watsi on September 24th, 2015.
-Six years ago, German joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-German's most recent donation traveled 8,500 miles to support Jane, a 49-year-old woman from Kenya, to fund treatment for cervical cancer.
+Seven years ago, German joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+German's most recent donation traveled 8,200 miles to support Misgana, a sweet baby girl from Ethiopia, to fund corrective surgery so she can grow up healthy.

 German has funded healthcare for 61 patients in 11 countries.